hauptmedia/docker-kafka-http/README.md

 # docker-kafka-http

-This docker contains runs the Kafka HTTP endpoint from Hauptmedia (see https://github.com/hauptmedia/kafka-http)
+This docker container runs the Kafka HTTP endpoint from Hauptmedia (see https://github.com/hauptmedia/kafka-http)

 ### Quick start

-Run in test mode with the embedded Kafka/ZooKeeper and topic "test"
+Running without any parameters will start a instance with a embedded Kafka/ZooKeeper and a consumer and producer topic named "test"

 ```bash
 docker run -i -t --rm -p 127.0.0.1:8080:8080 hauptmedia/kafka-http